 Steve Jobs helped to create the first Apple computer in 1976 with partners Steve Wozniak and Ronald Wayne.
 It was nothing more than a rudimentary circuit board at the time, but Apple would eventually go on to lead the tech industry, thanks to a strategy that prioritized design as much as functionality.

-Often described as tyrannical and difficult to work with, there’s no denying that Jobs was passionate about his work.
-When he was kicked out of the company he helped create, he went on to create the NeXT workstation, which British computer scientist Tim Berners-Lee used to write the first web browser in 1989.
-He later sold the computer to Apple and was later rehired as the company’s CEO in 1997.
+Jobs, who was often described as tyrannical and difficult to work with, was undeniably passionate about his work.
+When he was kicked out of the company in 1985, he went on to create the NeXT workstation, which British computer scientist Tim Berners-Lee used to write the first web browser in 1989.
+Jobs later sold the computer to Apple and was rehired as the company’s CEO in 1997.

 With the introduction of the iMac in 1998, Apple began its slow evolution as a leading brand in the desktop computer industry, thanks in part to its signature minimalist aesthetic.
 For more than a decade after, Jobs stood at the helm as Apple made its foray into Mac laptops, iPod mp3 players, iPhones, and iPad tablets.
 Jobs passed away on October 5, 2011, after a battle with pancreatic cancer.